dnjstlr555/Anta-API/README.md

 Anta is a multi-functional self hosted media streaming service.
 [Check this demo video](https://www.youtube.com/watch?v=XggPtIFNnFw) / [#2](https://www.youtube.com/watch?v=F4RvdVo_5BM)
 ## Feature
 - Can provide files and folders from a local machine in the web interface
-- Also using the power of Node.js and modern web browser, can do several useful things

 ### Media
 - Supports video, music streaming<br>